 Having the drive to push your business forward each and every day is one of the key factors when operating with urgency.
 Urgency is the motivation each day to stay on top and to respond quickly when you get knocked down.
 Steve Case, founder of AOL, showcases the importance of urgency when referring to the first wave of internet adoption.
 Microsoft had just released MSN, a direct competitor to AOL, and was the first company to offer unlimited services for a flat fee, undercutting AOL’s prices.
 Case, knowing that time was of the essence, convinced his team to work through the weekend so that the following Monday, AOL could announce its own updated pricing.
 In doing so, AOL was able to avoid MSN taking a large chunk of their customers while simultaneously opening the door for a new revenue source–online advertising.
 Operating with urgency enables Bigcos to avoid getting left behind, as well as capitalize on new, momentary opportunities.

 In this fast-paced world, the ability to hustle is crucial to adapting on-demand.
 Thinking and working like an entrepreneur encourages exciting ideas, innovation, and progress, no matter the size of the company.
-For more on our Hustle Handbook, reach out!
+For more on our Hustle Handbook, reach out via the form below!
 We’ve love to learn more about your current challenges and take your team through an in-depth training session on the Hustle Handbook.